devzero-inc/microservice-example/README.md

 grpcurl -d '{"orderItems": {"menuItemID": 6, "quantity": 2}}' -plaintext 127.0.0.1:9090 v1.OrderService.CreateOrder
 ```

+## Front End Stuff

+Make sure to forward ports 3000 and 8333.
+3000 must be forwarded so that the front end can be viewed in browser.
+8333 must be forwarded so that the front end can hit the API.

 ## TODO:

 [X] dockerize the service
 [X] dockerize the DB
 [X] add a "theme" / use case